rudramishra1994/learn-node/README.md

 **For you to do**:

 1. In "eventloop/timer.js", what will be the order of execution?
+- foo
+- baz
+- foo
+- baz
+- 2 : bar
+- 1 : bar

 2. How many callbacks will the timers phase queue have after the script is run?
+- So, the timers phase queue will have 2 callbacks after the script is run.

 All I/O operations (e.g., read a file) run in the poll phase.
 The poll phase performs an I/O operation and puts all callbacks associated with the I/O operation in its queue.
 When the I/O operation completes, it executes the callbacks in the queue.

 **For you to do**:
 1. In "eventloop/poll.js", which phase of the event loop will contain callback functions?
 What will they be?
+- The phase of the event loop that will contain callback functions is the Poll Phase.
+- The callback function that will be queued in the Poll Phase is the anonymous function passed to fs.readFile inside the someAsyncOperation function
 2. What will be the execution order?
+- The execution order will be:
+- foo
+- done
+- Either Data: <contents_of_the_file> or Read Error, depending on the file read outcome.

 The poll phase is actually a blocking phase.
 If the callback queue associated with it is empty, it blocks the event loop till the earliest scheduled callback in the timers queue.

 **For you to do**:
 1. Run the script "eventloop/poll_timer.js".
 Explain the order of execution in terms of the messages you see in the console.
+- Expected order of console messages:
+- someAsyncOperation
+- ~105ms have passed since I was scheduled

 2. Change "Date.now() - startCallback < 10" in line 21 to "Date.now() - startCallback < 150".
 Will the order of execution change?
+- yes
+- it will be reversed

 3. Set timeout to 0.
 Will the order of execution change?
+- Expected order of console messages:

+- someAsyncOperation
+- 150ms have passed since I was scheduled

 **For you to do**:
 1. Run the script in "eventloop/immediate.js".
 What order of execution do you see in terms of the messages being logged.
+- Expected order of console messages:

+- data (Content of the file test.txt)
+- I was scheduled to run immediately
+- 5ms have passed since I was scheduled (It might be slightly more than 5ms due to execution time.)
 2. Change the script such that the immediate callback runs first.

 The *process.nextTick()* API allows us to schedule tasks before the event loop.